Please use this identifier to cite or link to this item:

 Department of Rheumatology, Austin Health, Heidelberg, Victoria, Australia

-Department of Medicine, University of Melbourne, Parkville, VIC, Australia
+Department of Medicine, University of Melbourne, Parkville, Victoria, Australia

 |Citation:||European journal of nuclear medicine and molecular imaging 2020; online first: 23 February|